wikimatze/wikimatze.de/_posts/2014-03-27-github-two-factor-authentication-failed-for-https.md

 ## Update About the organization push problem

-[Ryan](https://twitter.com/RyanHiebert) mentioned all you have to do to push to an organization is use a colon before the username in ythe URL: Instead of `git@github.com/vimberlin/vimberlin.de.git` it should be `git@github.com:vimberlin/vimberlin.de.git`.
+[Ryan](https://twitter.com/RyanHiebert) mentioned all you have to do to push to an organization is use a colon before the username in the URL: Instead of `git@github.com/vimberlin/vimberlin.de.git` it should be `git@github.com:vimberlin/vimberlin.de.git`.
 This will mark the remote URL as an SSH path.

 {% include thanks_hagenburger.html %}